The Chromatic Number of the Disjointness Graph of the Double Chain

 Let $e_1$ and $e_2$ be two edges incident to $u$ of different colors.
 Suppose that $e_1$ is colored {\em red} and $e_2$ is colored {\em blue}.
 Let $v_1$ and $v_2$ be their respective endpoints in $L$.
 Since the {\em red} and {\em blue} edges are not stars, there exist edges $f_1$ and $f_2$, both with endpoints in $L$, of colors {\em red} and {\em blue}, respectively.
 Note also that all the {\em red} edges of $L$ must be incident to $v_1$ and that all the {\em blue} edges of $L$ must be incident to $v_2$.
 Since the {\em red} and the {\em blue} edges are not stars, then there exist other edges incident to $u$ of colors {\em red} and {\em blue}.
 Let $g_1$ and $g_2$ be such edges, and suppose that $g_1$ is {\em red} and that $g_2$ is {\em blue}.

 We claim that $f_1$ and $f_2$ are the only {\em red} and {\em blue} edges in $L$.
 Seeking a contradiction, suppose that there exists a {\em red} edge $f'_1\neq f_1$ with endpoints in $L$.
 From previous paragraph we know that both $f_1$ and $f'_1$ are incident with $v_1$.
 Let $v$ and $v'$ be the other endpoints of $f_1$ and $f'_1$, respectively.
 Then $v\neq v'$, and as a consequence, there is a $w\in \{v,v'\}$ such that $w$ is not in $g_1$.
 This implies that the element of $\{f_1,f'_1\}$ that is incident with $w$ is disjoint from $g_1$.
 This last statement contradicts the assumption that $f_1, f'_1,$ and $g_1$ are all {\em red}.
 A totally analogous argument shows that $f_2$ is the only {\em blue} edge in $L$.
 Therefore, $c$ when restricted to $L$ is an optimal coloring of $C_{l}$ in which two chromatic classes consist of a single edge.
-This contradicts Proposition~\ref{classes}, yielding that the restriction of $c$ to $L$ is not optimal.
+The last conclusion contradicts Proposition~\ref{classes}, yielding that the restriction of $c$ to $L$ is not optimal.
 This contradicts our earlier supposition that $c$, when restricted to $L$ uses $f(l)$ colors.